-The grass closest to the canyon is off limits now, but in the summertime, you can follow a path down to a sill right by Hvítá glacial river and stand next to the upper cascade of the powerful waterfall.
-Remember to wear a raincoat or waterproof clothes, as in certain wind directions the mist reaches the path and will make you drenched.
-Protect your cameras here.
+The grass closest to the canyon is off-limits now, but in the summertime, you can follow a path down to a sill right by Hvítá glacial river and stand next to the upper cascade of the powerful waterfall.

 I zoomed in on these two little properly dressed kids who were walking down to the waterfall, as they looked so cute

-The waterfall runs in the massive glacial river Hvítá (White River) which originates in Iceland's second largest glacier, Langjökull glacier, in the highlands above Gullfoss and flows from Lake Hvítárvatn on the east side of the glacier.
+The waterfall runs in the massive glacial river Hvítá (White River) which originates in Iceland's second-largest glacier, Langjökull glacier, in the highland above Gullfoss and flows from Lake Hvítárvatn on the east side of the glacier.

 In my last travel-blog, I told you about Mt.
-Kerlingarfjöll in the highlands and Jökulfall glacial river, which joins Hvítá river to create this extraordinary waterfall, Gullfoss waterfall, which gives a name to the Golden Circle, Iceland's most popular sightseeing tour.
+Kerlingarfjöll in the highland and Jökulfall glacial river, which joins the Hvítá river to create this extraordinary waterfall, Gullfoss which gives a name to the Golden Circle.

-Seeing that it is the most popular sightseeing tour in Iceland then it is difficult getting a photo without people in it ;)
+The Golden Circle is the most popular sightseeing tour in Iceland and it is difficult getting a photo without people in it

 It is not certain how Gullfoss - the Golden Waterfall - got its name, but there are some speculations: